adavidson21/steminist/content/posts/setting-up-dependabot.md

 - `package-ecosystem` specifies the package manager.
 For a Node.js project, use "npm".
 - `directory` indicates where your package files are stored.
 For most projects, this will simply be the root directory ("/").
 - `schedule.interval` sets how often Dependabot will check for updates.
 In this example, it checks daily.
-- `automerge` allows Dependabot to automatically merge updates that pass your CI tests.
 - `reviewers` lists GitHub usernames to automatically assign for reviewing version updates.
 - `labels` will automatically apply the listed labels to the Dependabot's PRs.
 - `ignore` lets you specify certain dependencies that you do not wish Dependabot to update.